ToolPix

 About Image Resizing

-Image resizing changes the pixel dimensions of an image.
-Whether you need to scale down a 4000×3000 photo for a blog post or upscale an icon, this tool handles it all in your browser.
+Image resizing changes the pixel dimensions of an image, allowing you to scale photos up or down to meet specific requirements.
+Whether you need to scale down a 4000×3000 DSLR photo for a blog post, create a 1200×630 Open Graph image for social media sharing, or generate 150×150 thumbnail avatars, the ToolPix image resizer handles it all directly in your browser with no software installation required.

-Maintaining the aspect ratio is important to avoid stretching or squishing your image.
-When you lock the ratio, changing one dimension automatically calculates the other.
-This ensures your photos look natural at any size.
+Maintaining the aspect ratio is critical to avoid stretching or squishing your image, which would make it look distorted and unprofessional.
+When you lock the aspect ratio, changing one dimension automatically calculates the other proportionally.
+This ensures your photos look natural at any target size.
+The tool uses the browser's native Canvas resampling algorithm, which employs bilinear interpolation to produce sharp, artifact-free results even when downsizing significantly.

 Key Features